luciotato/LiteScript/devel/source/v0.8/interfaces/PMREX.lite.md

 ### public function quotedContent(chunk:string) returns string

+return the string up to the matching quote, excluding both
-Note: chunk[0] MUST be the openinig quote
+Note: chunk[0] MUST be the openinig quote, either single-quote or double-quote

         if no chunk.charAt(0) in '/"\'', throw "chunk.charAt(0) MUST be the openinig quote-char" return whileUnescaped(chunk.slice(1),chunk.charAt(0))